State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Experiments

 \section{Experiments}

-In this section, we present experimental results for planning with an objective of minimizing time cost to a designated goal position under uncertain ocean disturbances.
+In this section, we present experimental results for autonomous vehicle planning with an objective of minimizing time cost to a designated goal position under uncertain ocean disturbances. \RE{Although we focus on marine vehicles in the experiment, our method is general enough to other types of robots that suffer from environmental disturbances.
+For example, our approach can be directly applied to plan an energy-efficient path for aerial vehicles under the wind disturbances, where the MDP is a typical modeling method~\cite{al2013wind}.}

-We compare the proposed approach with two other baseline methods: the classic MDP policy iteration, and a goal-oriented planner which maintains the maximum vehicle speed $v_{max}$ and always keeps the vehicle heading angle $\psi$ towards the goal direction.
+\RE{ Our method is implemented using the \textit{FEniCS} package~\cite{AlnaesBlechta2015a} a widely used FEM library.
+Throughout the experiments, we use first-order Lagrange polynomials as the basis functions. } We compare the proposed approach with two other baseline methods.
+The first one is the classic MDP policy iteration (classic PI), which tessellates the continuous state space into grids, and the value function is represented by a look-up table~\cite{thrun2002probabilistic}.
+This approach requires knowledge of the transition function of the MDP.
+The second one is a goal-oriented planner which maintains the maximum vehicle speed and always keeps the vehicle heading angle towards the goal direction.
 The latter method has been widely used in navigating underwater vehicles due to its ``effective but lightweight" properties~\cite{ma2018data}.
-The evaluation is based on two criteria: \textit{(i)} the time cost of the trajectory, and \textit{(ii)} the approximation error of the value function.
+We measure the performance in terms of the time cost of the trajectories.